 “It is essential at the beginning of practice to acknowledge that the path is personal and intimate.
 It is no good to examine it from a distance as if it were someone else’s.
 You must walk it for yourself.” – Robert Aitken, Taking the Path of Zen

-For people interested in finding a lay (non-monastic) community, we offer the opportunity to practice with seasoned meditation practitioners.
-Our primary practice is zazen, or Zen meditation; zazen is the heart of Zen practice, and is both the full expression of our inherent enlightenment as well as the means of uncovering it.
+The primary practice of the Zen Center of Denver is zazen, or seated meditation; zazen is the heart of Zen practice, and is both the full expression of our inherent enlightenment as well as the means of uncovering it.
 Zazen can take place in stillness (sitting meditation) and in activities such as walking meditation and work practice.
 Therefore, we encourage a quiet, meditative atmosphere and use many traditional Zen forms to help us in that regard.
+For people interested in finding a lay (non-monastic) community, we offer the opportunity to practice with seasoned meditation practitioners.

-For people new to our practice, we offer two primary ways to get started:
+For people new to our practice, we offer several ways to get started:

-Our introductory seminar is recommended for people new to Zen and sitting meditation.
-During this three-hour class, you can meet the teachers, ask questions about Zen, become familiar with our practice forms and learn how to meditate in a comfortable zazen posture.
-We ask that you wear subdued clothing comfortable for sitting on cushions, although chairs are available for those not used to sitting on a mat.
+Our introductory seminar is the best way to get started at the Zen Center of Denver, and is recommended for anyone new to Zen and sitting meditation.
+During this three-hour class, you can meet the teachers, ask questions about Zen, become familiar with our practice forms and learn how to meditate in a comfortable sitting posture.
+Please wear subdued clothing comfortable for sitting cross-legged on cushions (although chairs are available for those unable to sit cross-legged).
 After attending the class you are welcome to join us for our regular morning and evening sittings.
-Classes are usually held every few months on a Saturday from 9:30 a.m. to 12:30 p.m.
+Classes are usually held every six weeks or so on a Saturday from 9:30 a.m. to 12:30 p.m.
 The cost for attending the class is $35.
 Please check our calendar for exact dates.

 For additional information, please contact the office by email (email@example.com) or phone (303-455-1500).